The American Academy of Pain Medicine is the medical specialty society for pain clinicians, surgeons, nurses, and researchers.

 AAPM's members come from all of the multidisciplinary roles of the pain care team.

-Physician members have backgrounds in a variety of disciplines, such as anesthesiology, family medicine, internal medicine, neurology, neurosurgery, orthopedic surgery, physiatry, and psychiatry.
+Active members are physicians who have backgrounds in a variety of disciplines, such as anesthesiology, family medicine, internal medicine, neurology, neurosurgery, orthopedic surgery, physiatry, and psychiatry.

 Affiliate members are nonphysician professionals who provide direct patient care as part of a pain care team or whose principal professional responsibilities support the field of pain medicine.